R4sp1/IoT-Beehive-scale/README.md

 ### Why is it?

-  The repository contains code for my high school graduation project and the SOČ competition (High school project competition in the Czech Republic).
+  The repository contains code for my high school graduation project and the SOČ competition (High school project competition).

-### Did i get my diploma?

-  Yeah! :tada:

 ### Co je to?